phadej/gists/posts/2019-07-03-from-modal-necessity-to-dill.md

 Generalising what you use as annotations, you can get Pfenning and Davies’ modal type theory or Barber's DILL, as Atkey and Wood show in their abstract.

+To find out how Granule and Atkey & Wood systems differ, it's probably easies to find them on the internet or at conference and discuss directly :)

 In hindsight, using annotations/multiplicities/... is an "obvious" discovery.
 If you try to formalise linear logic fragment in Coq or Agda, *removing* things